 The British letter of affirmation or affirmation of marital status UK is explained here.
 If you are getting married in Thailand as a British national, then you will have to obtain a Letter of Affirmation or also known as the Affirmation of Freedom to Marry from the local British Embassy.
 This is part of the marriage registration process.
-In order to start the process you will need to contact the British Embassy in Bangkok to ensure that they are open and how long this would take to complete.
+In order to start the process, you will need to contact the British Embassy in Bangkok to ensure that they are open and how long this would take to complete.
 See also Thai community of property on here.

-All your documents which have been verified by the Thai Foreign Office now need to be taken to the Amphur’s Office or local District Office to have the certificates issued.
+All your documents have been verified by the Thai Foreign Office.
+Now need to be taken to the Amphur’s Office or local District Office to have the certificates issued.
 There are two marriage certificates issued in Thailand.
 There is a diploma style certificate, as well as a multipage document.
 Your marriage is now registered.
 Your marriage in Thailand is now valid in the UK.

-Most expats who do get married in Thailand tend to stay for long term.
-The marriage visa has an easier process than the retirement visa, if you are not yet over the age of 50.
+Most ex-pats who do get married in Thailand tend to stay for the long term.
+The marriage visa has an easier process than the retirement visa if you are not yet over the age of 50.
 Take proper legal advice in Thailand when it comes to marriage as property in Thailand also becomes an issue.
-Marriage laws in Thailand as well as Divorce laws in Thailand are not the same as back in the UK.
+Marriage laws in Thailand, as well as Divorce laws in Thailand, are not the same as back in the UK.
 So the getting married in Thailand UK citizen has now been explained.